Manufacturing Consent, Everyday: Learning to See the Filters

 https://cdn.vectorstock.com/i/1000v/01/99/mass-media-manipulation-concept-vector-43660199.jpg

-I didn’t expect to be shaken up when I first read Manufacturing Consent.
-I thought, “Of course the media is biassed, but this sounds heavy.”
-What struck me as I read was how methodical the authors say the biases are—not just random mistakes in reporting, but built into the very structure of how we get information.
+When I first read Manufacturing Consent, I didn’t expect to be upset.
+I thought, “Of course the media is biassed, but this sounds bad.”
+As I read, what stood out to me was how the authors say the biases are not just random mistakes in reporting, but are built into the way we get information.

-It also made me think about consent—how we, as people, give our consent to stories by trusting them, clicking on them, sharing them, and believing them.
+It also made me think about consent—how we give our consent to stories by trusting them, clicking on them, sharing them, and believing them.
 The title of the book is interesting: “manufacturing consent” isn’t just about what the media tells us to think; it’s also about what we accept as normal.
-That’s scary, but it also gives us more power: we can be more aware, more sceptical, and more active.
+That’s scary, but it also gives us more power: we can be more aware, more sceptical, and more involved.

 In the end, Manufacturing Consent isn’t a fun book to read, but it’s an important one.
 It makes us think about who chooses the news we get.
 What isn’t included?
 What do we think when we say “that’s just the news”?
 And maybe most importantly, what would we do if we didn’t just believe what we were told?